kate-goldenring/akri/workshop/workshop.md

 Go to link:

-Set up a username and password
+Set up a username and password.
+Choose a password that you do not mind sharing in the case you run into troubles and may want us to ssh into your machine.

 ## Setting up your MicroK8s and mock cameras cluster
 Install MicroK8s, a light weight Kubernetes distribution, and a kernel module for mocking udev video devices.
 The script also creates two mock cameras at device nodes `/dev/video1` and `/dev/video2` and creates a fake stream from the cameras.